Florence Howard Elementary School

 - Category Attribute

-- Florence Howard Elementary School's student population of 416 students has declined by 6% over five school years.
+- Florence Howard Elementary School's student population of 436 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|